Modern approaches for evaluating treatment effect heterogeneity from clinical trials and observational data: Building blocks of methods for HTE evaluation

 An important limitation of the OWL framework is that, when the 0-1 loss is replaced with the surrogate loss, the resulting rule ends up depending on such trivial changes as simply adding a constant to the outcome.
 To address this problem, the residual weighted learning (RWL)\cite{Zhou2017} and Augmented Outcome-Weighted Learning (AOL)\cite{Liu2018} methods were developed.
 The key idea was to subtract the mean effect $m(x)$ (estimated by any appropriate method, e.g., a non-parametric method) from the outcome, which renders the estimated ITR more robust.
 Replacing the outcomes $Y$ with the residuals $\widetilde{Y}=Y-\widehat{m}(X)$, however, results in negative weights for some patients.
 Zhou et al \cite{Zhou2017} handled that by replacing the surrogate loss by a nonconvex loss function, namely, the smoothed ramp loss.
 Liu et al \cite{Liu2018} showed that standard tools for OWL can be applied to residual-based outcomes by redefining weights as

 and further setting the treatment indicator in (\ref{eq.eloss.mod.smooth}) to $\widetilde{A}_i=A_i \text{sign}(\widetilde{Y}_i)$.

-Another proposal that casts ITR as a weighted classification problem (by Zhang et al \cite{Zhang2012}) is based on doubly robust scores $\widehat{\Delta}(X_i)$ obtained by an augmented inverse propensity weighting (AIPW) \cite{AtheyWager2019, Kennedy2020} method that combines the outcome regression with propensity:
+Another proposal that casts ITR as a weighted classification problem (by Zhang et al \cite{Zhang2012} building on their framework for estimating optimal ITR by directly maximizing its value\cite{Zhang2012A}) is based on doubly robust scores $\widehat{\Delta}(X_i)$ obtained by an augmented inverse propensity weighting (AIPW) \cite{AtheyWager2019, Kennedy2020} method that combines the outcome regression with propensity:

 where $\widehat{m}_1(x) \equiv \widehat{m}(1,x)$ and $\widehat{m}_0(x) \equiv \widehat{m}(0,x)$ are based on the outcome regression (\ref{eq.indirect.ITE}).

 It is easy to see from (\ref{eq.PO.ITR}) that the value of a regimen can be written as $E\{Y(D(X))\}=E\{D(X)(Y(1)-Y(0))+Y(0)\}=E\{D(X)\Delta(X)\}+E\{Y(0)\}$, where the expectation is taken with respect to the distribution of $(Y,X)$.
 Because the last term does not depend on the regimen $D(X)$, an optimal ITR can be estimated as